‘A Wholesale

 institution, St Xavier’s College Mumbai, was forced to cancel a lecture in the

-memory of Stan Swamy, who died in jail in 2021, by its own right-wing students’
+memory of Stan Swamy, who died in jail in 2021, by its own students affiliated with the right-wing students’

 group Akhil Bharatiya Vidyarthi Parishad (ABVP).